Trifluridine and Tipiracil (Lonsurf®)

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.

-You will have lab work drawn to monitor your complete blood count prior to starting treatment and on day 15 of treatment to closely monitor your absolute neutrophil count (infection fighting cells) and your platelet count (necessary for blood clotting).
+You will have lab work drawn to monitor your complete blood count before starting treatment and on day 15 of treatment to closely monitor your ANC, or absolute neutrophil count (infection fighting cells) and your platelet count (needed for blood clotting).
 Your dose may be adjusted according to your lab results.

 Storage and Handling